Author: Sandro Pierri

 These seismic demographic shifts present the asset management industry with both challenges and opportunities.
 At BNP Paribas Asset Management, we believe that asset allocation decisions must be reflective, focusing on these structural trends that are expected to significantly affect economies and redefine business.

-That is why in May this year we conducted a survey together with Coalition Greenwich, a strategic benchmarking, analytics and insights provider for the financial services industry, to explore the investment implications of demographic change among institutional and wholesale investors across Europe, Asia and the US.
+survey together with Coalition Greenwich, a strategic benchmarking, analytics and insights provider for the financial services industry, to explore the investment implications of demographic change among institutional and wholesale investors across Europe, Asia and the US.

 The findings emphasised link between demographic shifts and asset allocation considerations, as well as the extent to which they are intertwined with the ever-quickening pace of technology and the focus on sustainability, which itself requires a fundamental re-allocation of capital from the investment management community.